PSMRI/AMRIT-DevOps/amrit-docker-setup/README.md

     ├── docker-compose.infra.yml # Infrastructure Docker Compose configuration
     ├── .env                     # Environment variables (not tracked by Git) ├── setup.sh                 # Setup script
-    ├── start-all.sh/bat         # Scripts to start all services
+    ├── start-all.sh             # Scripts to start all services
-    └── stop-all.sh/bat          # Scripts to stop all services
+    └── stop-all.sh              # Scripts to stop all services
 ```

 > **Note:** The `API/`, `UI/`, and `logs/` directories are excluded from Git tracking via the `.gitignore` file.
 When cloning this repository, these directories will be empty until you run the setup script.